Workspace AKVIS Coloriage can work independently as a standalone program and as a plug-in to a photo editor.

 calls the Preferences dialog box for changing the program's options.

 Navigate and scale the image using the Navigator.
 In the Navigator you can see the reduced copy of the image.
-The red frame shows the part of the image that is now visible in the Image Window; the areas outside the frame will be shaded.
+The frame shows the part of the image that is now visible in the Image Window; the areas outside the frame will be shaded.
 Drag the frame to make other parts of the image visible.
 To move the frame, bring the cursor inside the frame, press the left mouse button and, keeping it pressed, move the frame in the Navigator.